Anthony Ashley Cooper, 4th Earl of Shaftesbury: The Georgia Trustees

 Shaftesbury was elected to the Trustees for the Establishment of the Colony of Georgia in America in 1733, less than a year after the group was created by royal charter.
 In light of his family’s intellectual tradition, he may have been among those trustees who, following James Oglethorpe, saw the Georgia colony as a potential model society as well as one that addressed several more pragmatic purposes through the Oglethorpe Plan.
 By 1750, however, Shaftesbury replaced Oglethorpe as a guiding force among the Trustees, tilting the governance of the colony in a more conventional direction and preparing it to become a royal colony in 1752.

 Marriages and children

-Shaftesbury married in 1724 his cousin Susan or Susanna Noel (1710–1758), daughter of Baptist Noel, 3rd Earl of Gainsborough.
+Shaftesbury married in 1724 his distant cousin Susan or Susanna Noel (1710–1758), daughter of Baptist Noel, 3rd Earl of Gainsborough.
 They had no children.

 Secondly, in 1759 he married Mary Bouverie (1730–1804), daughter of Jacob Bouverie, later 1st Viscount Folkestone.
 Their children were: